 Each community is unique in its salty parameter sources—so the solutions are tailored to each specific circumstance.
 There are several strategies for developing affordable solutions, including:

 Of course, not all of these solutions will work in every community.
 And, in many cases, they’re expensive.
 That’s why it’s important to explore funding options that may be available to your community.
-In many cases, compliance over the long-term may require plant upgrades.
+In many cases, long-term compliance may require plant upgrades.
 This makes it important to plan for these upgrades well in advance.

 In addition to the more traditional funding programs, states are designing new funding programs to assist with compliance of our regulatory environment.
 For example, Minnesota has a fairly new program, the Point Source Implementation Grant (PSIG) program.
 The program provides grants to communities that can fund up to 80 percent of eligible project costs or $7 million (whichever is less) associated with meeting water quality based effluent limits.
 In Colorado, they have the Energy and Mineral Impact Assistance Fund Grant that can be used to address water and wastewater needs.
 However, the community must be in an area impacted by minerals and mineral fuels production.